FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/02-intro-to-css.md

 You're going to add an **external stylesheet** to your root folder, and link it up in the `head` of your HTML file.

 From there, experiment with different CSS properties to override the default styles applied by the browser.
-For instance, you my try:
+For instance, you may try:

 - Changing the font size, font family, or colour of the text
 - Adjusting the line height